malvikasharan/software_writing_skills_potsdam/Novice_Python_handout.md

 1. How To - 'Hello World'
 2. Literal Constants: integers, floats and strings
-3. Variables: use them in python commands (slicing, splicing, overwriting)
+3. Variables: use them in python commands (e.g. slicing, splicing, overwriting)
-4. Operators and Expressions: plus, minus, multiply, power, divide, less/greater than, boolean and, or, not
+4. Operators and Expressions: plus, minus, multiply, power, divide, less/greater than, boolean (and, or, not)
 5. Data structures:
  1. Lists: define and access list (min, max, index, sort, unique, append, reverse, combine, sum, intersect, string to list etc.)
  2. Dictionaries: mapping values to arbitrary objects